cdeguelle/ClementDeguelle_12_27082021/README.md

 ### `/userId`

 If you run the script `npm start` you don't see the dahsboard.
 To see the dashboard you must have to indicate the userId (number) in the URL.

-For the moment we have only two users so the userIds that work are "12" and "18".
+**Warning, currently only two users have been mocked.
+They have userId 12 and 18 respectively.**